Everything You Need to Know About a Killdeer Bird

 Quiz: How many shorebirds can you identify?

-Scientific Name: Charadrius vociferus.
+- Scientific Name: Charadrius vociferus

-Voice: Noisy call of “kill-dee” and repeats “dee-dee-dee.”
+Listen to their song.
+Their voice is a noisy call of “kill-dee” and repeats “dee-dee-dee.”

 Bird songs provided by the Cornell Lab of Ornithology.

 Look for these birds on lawns, cemeteries, parking lots, golf courses and cultivated fields, usually away from water.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.

 Next, check out 20 black and white birds you might see.